 I also host Kitchen Dance Party, a weekly music history dance show on KRSM 98.9 FM.
 My current series, Roll Back the Rugs, traces how marginalized communities built their own cultural infrastructure as acts of resistance and survival.

 I have an MA in Mental Health Counseling, which shapes how I approach story and the people in it.
 I grew up in the Chicago punk scene and started a record label at 17.
-Since then, I've traveled the world, sometimes hitch hiking and by freight train, in service of a story.
+Since then, I've traveled the world, sometimes hitch hiking and by freight train, in service and search of a story.

 I live in South Minneapolis.